 As Galveston College students registered for 2009 fall semester classes the College announced the expansion of the Cheney Student Center by developing the Abe and Annie Seibel Wing with multipurpose meeting rooms.
 The Seibel Foundation made a generous donation to enable the new construction expansion at no cost to the local taxpayer.

-The 2009-2010 college year held the promise of new or expanded programs in Welding, Small Business Management/Entrepreneurship, Computer Technology, Ophthalmic Assistant, Diagnostic Medical Sonography, Digital Photography and Design.
+The 2010-2011 college year holds the promise of new or expanded programs in Welding Technology, HVAC Technology, Industrial System, Computer Technology.
 Online courses introduced include Magnetic Resonance Imaging and Computed Tomography Technology.
-New coursese included Paralegal and surfing.